Kay Kay Menon: Career

 His role as Khurram Mir in 2014's Haider bagged him a Filmfare and IIFA award for Best Supporting Actor.

 He played a very crucial role in The Ghazi Attack as a Naval Captain based on an Indian Naval submarine, S21, intercepts a Pakistani submarine, PNS Ghazi, during routine surveillance and thwarts its mission of destroying INS Vikrant in 1971.
 He played a role as Vikram Singh in 2019's Penalty with co-actor Mohit Nain.

-He impressed and gained more popularity with a role as Himmat Singh in 2020's Special Ops - a web series for Hotstar.
-In 2021, he again played the young version of Himmat Singh (R&AW leading officer) in Special Ops 1.5, the prequel part of Special Ops.
-OTT viewers admired his performance in this series.
-Following the resounding success of espionage thriller Special Ops, Hotstar Specials is set to ring in a new form of storytelling with the launch of ‘Special Ops Universe’, created and conceptualized by film-maker Neeraj Pandey and Friday Storytellers.
+He impressed and gained more popularity with a role as Himmat Singh in Special Ops (2020), a Hotstar web series.
+In 2021, he again played the young version of Himmat Singh (R&AW leading officer) in Special Ops 1.5, the prequel to Special Ops.

-FilmographyAll films are in Hindi, unless otherwise stated.